On Maximum Differential Coloring of Planar Graphs: Introduction

-$\dc(G)$ is known as the differential chromatic number of the graph $G$.
-The maximum differential coloring problem is the complement of a well-studied graph labeling problem known as {\em bandwidth minimization}~\cite{Papadimitriou_1975}.
-There the objective is to find a one-to-one labeling of the vertices that {\em minimizes} the difference of labels between adjacent vertices.
-The problem remains NP-complete even for very restricted class of trees like caterpillars ~\cite{Monien86} and optimum solution is known only for very few classes of graphs like caterpillars with hair length at most 2 ~\cite{assmann1981bandwidth}, chain graphs ~\cite{kloks1998bandwidth}, cographs ~\cite{yan1997bandwidth}, bipartite permutation graphs ~\cite{Heggernes07bandwidthof} , AT-free graphs ~\cite{golovach2009bandwidth}.
-Although the maximum differential problem is less known than bandwidth minimization, it has received considerable attention recently.
-In addition to map-coloring, motivation can be found in the radio frequency assignment problem, where $n$ transmitters have to be assigned $n$ frequencies so that interfering transmitters have as different frequency as possible~\cite{hale80}.
-The problem also arises in the context of multiprocessor scheduling as well~\cite{leung1984}.
+The maximum differential coloring problem is in a sense the opposite of the well-studied {\em bandwidth minimization problem}, which is known to be \NPC~\cite{Monien86,Papadimitriou_1975}.
+Optimal algorithms for the bandwidth minimization problem are known only for restricted classes of graphs, e.g., caterpillars with hair length $1$~\cite{NYAS:NYAS344}, caterpillars with hair length $3$~\cite{assmann1981bandwidth}, chain graphs~\cite{kloks1998bandwidth}, co-graphs~\cite{yan1997bandwidth}, bipartite permutation graphs~\cite{Heggernes07bandwidthof}, AT-free graphs~\cite{golovach2009bandwidth}.
+As in many graph theoretic maximization vs minimization problems (e.g., shortest vs longest path), results for bandwidth minimization do not translate into results for maximum differential coloring.
+Although the maximum differential coloring problem is less known than the bandwidth minimization problem, it has received considerable attention recently.
+In addition to map-coloring~\cite{Gansner_Hu_Kobourov_2009_gmap}, the problem is motivated by the \emph{radio frequency assignment problem}, where $n$ transmitters have to be assigned $n$ frequencies, so that interfering transmitters have frequencies as far apart as possible~\cite{hale80}.